 If you’re using Slack, then you’re probably using it a great deal every day.
 But did you know most people only use 20% of its capabilities?

-Okay, that percentage may not be completely true, but there are a lot of time-saving, productivity-boosting Slack tricks, including many useful tips you may not know about.
+Okay, that percentage may not be completely true, but there are a lot of time-saving, productivity-boosting Slack tricks, including many cool tips you may not know about.

-In this post, we’ll guide you through our favorite Slack tricks, tips, and integrations to get your remote team productivity through the roof.
+In this post, we’ll guide you through our favorite Slack hacks, tricks, and integrations to get your remote team productivity through the roof.

 Slack is full of great shortcuts and tools.
 Sometimes, you have to dig a little below the surface to get the most from it.

-These tips will help you to better organize your workflows and do things a little faster.Have you learned everything there is to use Slack yet?
+These Slack hacks will help you to better organize your workflows and do things a little faster.Have you learned everything there is to use Slack yet?
 Click To Tweet

 1. Quickly jump between Channels